Decision API before software acts

 Live

-Deterministic refund eligibility checker for US consumer subscriptions.
+Stable Decide runtime for refund eligibility checks.
 Returns ALLOWED, DENIED, or UNKNOWN based on each vendor's official refund policy window.

 100 vendors Stateless Updated daily Free / No auth